What are access arrangements?

-Applications for access arrangements must be provided on the Application Form for Access Arrangements, or the Application form for access arrangements for the UK Practice Module and OPAT exams and submitted to the Education Services team (email@example.com).
+Applications for access arrangements must be provided on the Application Form for Access Arrangements, or the Application form for access arrangements for the UK Practice Module and OPAT exams and submitted to the Assessment team (firstname.lastname@example.org).
 Applications should be submitted with relevant and up-to-date supporting documentation in English.
 Where evidence is not in English, a verified translation must be provided.

 What evidence do I need to provide to support my application?